pavankumar0077/ISTIO/Service-mash-ISTIO.md

 - with istio and virtual services we can CREATE VIRTUAL SERVICE INSTEAD FO SERVICE AND WE CAN SET WEIGHT IN THIS VIRUTAL SERVICES LIKE 99% AND 1%
 - ![image](https://github.com/pavankumar0077/ISTIO/assets/40380941/30aec163-1ec1-4a2b-9306-6a2cdf5d99de)

+# DESTINATION RUlES
+- Subsets are defined in destination rules
+-